Owls 2025 - 2026

 Physical Education:

 The children will have two P.E. sessions.
 Outdoor PE will be taught on a Wednesday.
-In the Autumn term children will be working to improve their athletic skills ready for Sport’s Day and playing rounders.
-Indoor PE will be taught on a Thursday.
-Lessons will include dance and gymnastics.
+In the Autumn term children will be working to improve their orienteering skills and hockey skills.
+Our other PE session will be indoors on a Monday where we will be working on moves in gymnastics and improving fitness with circuit training.

 M.F.L. - French: